 We promote and convey inclusion through our policies and practices, learning and development modules, and our organizational culture.
 We empower all employees and we offer tools and resources to support goal attainment.

 Diversity and inclusion are the responsibility of everyone at the U.S. Postal Service.
-They are the guiding principles in the way we build strategy, create cross-functional teams, as well as how we do business with our customers and business partners.
+They are the guiding principles in the way we build strategy and create cross-functional teams, as well as how we do business with our customers and business partners.
 Our ability to remain competitive with emerging technologies has positioned us to be a leading organization that employees, their families, and other stakeholders trust.

 Key diversity and inclusion initiatives include: